Gvistic/Firework-Show/README.md

 -- Creates a new rocket factory named "MyRocket" local myRocket = RodisFireworksModule:GetRocketFactory();

--- Creates a new Rocket object with the given name and properties local rocket1 = myRocket.new("Firework1", {
+-- Creates a new Rocket object with set properties local rocket1 = myRocket.new("Firework1", {
 	YForce = 300; -- How fast the force is on the Y axis.
 	TimeBeforeExplosion = 2.5; -- How long in seconds it should fly before exploding.